Download the all-new Republic app:

 Advertisement

 Union Ministers Prakash Javadekar and Ravi Shankar Prasad Thursday held a press conference at National Media Centre in New Delhi to issue guidelines for social media, digital media, and OTT platforms.
-With rise in FIRs filed against web series, concerns being raised each day for 'unintentionally hurting sentiments' and rampant abuse of social media platform, Centre issued 'reasonable and responsible' regulations.
+With the rise in FIRs filed against web series, concerns being raised each day for 'unintentionally hurting the sentiments' and rampant abuse of social media platform, the Centre issued 'reasonable and responsible' regulations.

 Advertisement